vimoutliner/vimoutliner/doc/vo_readme.txt

 <
         Hoisting                                                 *vo-hoisting*

+            NOTE: THIS PLUGIN IS NOT FINISHED AND MIGHT CAUSE DATA LOSS!!!
+                  USE IT AT YOUR OWN RISK.

             Hoisting is a way to focus on the offspring of the currently selected outline item.
 The subitems will be presented as top level items in the automatically extracted hoist-file located in the same directory as the main outline file.
 You cannot hoist parts of an already hoisted file again.

+            To enable this plugin uncomment the following line in ~/.vim/vimoutliner/vimoutlinerrc:
+>
+            "let g:vo_modules_load .= ':hoist'
+<
-            If you installed the add-on, you hoist the subtopics of the currently selected item with
+            Once it is enabled, you hoist the subtopics of the currently selected item with

             ,,h   Hoist the subtopics into a temporary file